bkomuves/plonky2-verifier/README.md

 A standalone Plonky2 verifier
 -----------------------------

-This is a (WIP) implementation of a Plonky2 verifier in Haskell.
+This is a (WIP) implementation of a Plonky2 verifier written in Haskell.

 [Plonky2](https://github.com/0xPolygonZero/plonky2/) is a zero-knowledge proof system developed by Polygon Zero, optimized for recursive proofs.